State of Oregon - Ranier,

 Knowlton E S, harness and saddlery

-Powers A S, manufacturer furniture, doors, sash, and
+Powers A S, manufacturer furniture, doors, sash, and blinds

 Powers John G, blacksmith